California Foreclosure Timeline 2026 | NOD to Auction

 2026 Timeline Guide

-California foreclosure typically takes 6 to 9 months from your first missed payment to the auction sale.
-It can extend to 12 months or more with strategic delays.
-As of January 2025, Assembly Bill 2424 gives homeowners an additional 90-day postponement simply by listing their home for sale.
+California foreclosure typically takes 7 to 10 months from your first missed payment to the auction sale.
+State and federal law build in a minimum of roughly 230 days, and strategic delays can extend the process to 12 months or more.
+Since January 1, 2025, Assembly Bill 2424 has given homeowners up to 90 additional days simply by listing the home for sale and putting it under contract.

 If you're reading this, you're already taking an important step.
 Understanding your timeline puts you back in control of your options.